VoronDesign/VoronUsers/printer_mods/tallman5/z-locks/readme.md

 # Z Locks
-While first installing the gantry into the frame, use Z Locks as helping hands to hold the gantry in place during build later steps.
+When installing the gantry into the frame, use Z Locks as helping hands to hold the gantry in place for later build steps.
 They hold the gantry in place even when flipping the printer and can take pressure on the gantry up or down.

 There are three lengths, 100mm, 150mm and 200mm.
-The 150 length seems to be ideal during a 350 build.
+The 150 length seems to be ideal during a 350 build, gives some room to still fit drivers above and below the gantry.

 ![Z Locks](images/z-locks.png)